JSyLucero/comp3061-fork/README.md

 ## Week 1
 - Lab: Download Windows 7 Professional 64 bit virtual machine created in VMWare
+  - Download in your provided folder.
+Ask instuctor to get the correct folder location.
   - Password is Pa$$word
+- Lab: Do